Joeccp/SBA/report/Problem_Analysis.md

   - `seating_plan`: `list[list[int]]`, a 2D list which store all status of the seat,
     - `0` = Empty, `1` = Sold, `2` = Reserved.
   - `movie`: `str`, the movie name of the currently playing movie
-  - `n_available`: `int`, number of available seat.
+  - `n_available`: `int`, number of available seats.
-  - `printPlan(self)`: A function that pretty print the seating plan.
+  - `printPlan(self)`: A function that pretty prints the seating plan.
   - `clearPlan(self)`: Clear the seating plan.
   - `n_tickets`: Class method, returns the number of tickets sold in all houses
   - `searchTicket(cls, target_ticket_index: int)`: Searches the ticket with the given ticket index
-    - 'ticket index' is a specila format of a ticket number
+    - 'ticket index' is a special format of a ticket number
 - Data save and load function, which uses local `pickle` Python file.
   - `saveData()` and `loadData()`, functions that save and load local data.
 - `adminMode()` and `userMode()`, functions which encapsulate the admin mode and user mode.